 Her second flash fiction chapbook was released from Thirty West Publishing on January 13, 2023.
 It contains stories of strangeness.
 Available here.

-Since 2021, Stickle has been anthologized in Best Microfiction 2021, jmww (2013-2022): A Modern Times Anthology, Moon City Review 2023, Flash Fiction Festival Five, Healing Visions.
+Since 2021, Stickle has been anthologized in Best Microfiction 2021, jmww (2013-2022): A Modern Times Anthology, Moon City Review 2023, Flash Fiction Festival Five, and Healing Visions.
 In 2022, her micro “If You Want It Bad Enough” was selected for Wigleaf‘s Top 50.
+In 2023, her micro “Ghost Girl Ballet” was selected for the Wigleaf Longlist.
 She’s been nominated for Best Small Fictions, Best Microfiction, Best of the Net and the Pushcart Prize.
 In 2019, her story “I Told You I Would Take Your Hand” was a runner-up in the Mslexia Flash Fiction Competition.

 She lives in Annapolis, MD with her black rabbit George and a forest of houseplants.
 In her spare time she embroiders and plays bass.

-Find her on Twitter @Chelsea_Stickle and on Instagram @Stickle_Chelsea.
+Find her on Twitter @Chelsea_Stickle, on Bluesky @chelseastickle.bsky.social and on Instagram @Stickle_Chelsea.